langdev-project/langdev-unicode/README.md

 It operates with the already-defined characters of *The Unicode Standard* in order to avoid duplicate encodings, promoting unification where possible.
 Characters are dynamically composed with diacritics and other marks, and equivalent sequences are provided for some compositions.
 Stability is ensured by asserting that once a character has been encoded, it will not be changed.
-Where alternate standards have been developed, accurate convertability is maintained.
+Where alternate standards have been developed, accurate convertibility is maintained.

 ##  Coverage:  ##